grandchild/AVS-File-Decoder/README.md

 ### Download

-Use the '[zip download](https://github.com/grandchild/AVS-File-Decoder/archive/master.zip)' option and extract its content
+Use the `[.zip](https://github.com/grandchild/AVS-File-Decoder/archive/master.zip) download option and extract its content

 ### Dependencies